harirakul/Plagiarism-Detection/README.md

 # Plagiarism Detection with Python

-Finds similarity between inputted text and relevant articles on the web.
+Finds percentage similarity between inputted text and relevant articles on the web.

 ## Website Link:
 http://plagiarism-detection--hariambethkar.repl.co/

+## How To:
+- Click on the link to the website
+- Enter or paste your text in the input field
+- Click `Generate Report`